Indian company law

-Indian company law regulates corporations formed under Section 2(20) of the Indian Companies Act of 2013, superseding the Companies Act of 1956.
+Indian company law regulates corporations formed under Section 2(20) of the Indian Companies Act, 2013, superseding the Companies Act, 1956.

 History

-The 2013 Companies Act superseded the Companies Act of 1956, under whose provisions Indian corporations previously operated.
+The Companies Act, 2013 superseded the Companies Act, 1956, under whose provisions Indian corporations previously operated.
 In addition to the Companies Act, corporations are subject to other regulations administered by the Ministry of Corporate Affairs (MCA), which has two branches: the Regional Director (RD) and the Registrar of Companies (ROC).
 At present, India has seven RDs and 22 ROCs.
 These two branches are also called in-house sources of adjudication.